pyca/cryptography/docs/fernet.rst

     the front of the list to start encrypting new messages, and remove old keys as they are no longer needed.

-    .. method:: rotate(msg, ttl=None)
+    .. method:: rotate(msg)

         .. versionadded:: 2.2

         Rotating tokens is necessary when any of the fernet keys of a :class:`MultiFernet` instance have been compromised.
 This decrypts the token `msg` using any of the keys attached to the :class:`MultiFernet` instance and then re-encrypts the token using the primary key.
+This preserves the timestamp that was originally saved with the message.

         If a token has successfully been rotated, then the rotated token will be returned.
 If rotation fails, this will raise an exception.